fernandokosh/redmine_time_tracker/README.markdown

 Reports are the method of generating invoices for customers.
 The layout is set up to be a simple list and you are able to generate a print-out.
 You can add you custom logo via the plugin settings in the Redmine administration.

 ## Version History
+* 0.9.8 fixed bug, when right-clicking on the time tracker button
+* 0.9.7 hide global time tracker button when a user does not have permission to start ’em

-* 0.9.6 timetracker now adjusts its start time according to last timelog entry
+* 0.9.6 time tracker now adjusts its start time according to last timelog entry
 * 0.9.5 fixed error message shown, when trying to stop a non existant timer
 * 0.9.4 fixed critical month name localization bug, fixed test execution, improved reports
 * 0.9.3 fixed date queries for time log and time booking